 Nationella Insatsstyrkan, NI is Swedish National Task Force formerly known as ONI (Ordningspolisens Nationella Insatsstyrka).
-Formed in 1991, the unit distinguished itself as Sweden’s primary counter-terrorism unit, but despite they have jurisdiction in the whole country, the need for the unit has been limited so far.
+Formed in 1991, the unit distinguished itself as Sweden’s primary counter-terrorism unit.
+Still, although they have jurisdiction in the whole country, the need for the unit has been limited so far.

 NI is designated as the main counter-terrorism unit in Sweden.
-They are responsible for handling extraordinarily difficult or life-threatening criminal situations, such as terrorism, hostage situations, armed kidnapping and serving high-risk arrest warrants in cities too remote for Piketen in Stockholm, Gothenburg and Malmö to handle.
-NI is similar to other units of this type in Europe such as Germany’s GSG-9, French GIGN, British SCO19, Irish ERU.
+They are responsible for handling extraordinarily difficult or life-threatening criminal situations, such as terrorism, hostage situations, armed kidnapping, and serving high-risk arrest warrants in cities too remote for Piketen in Stockholm, Gothenburg, and Malmö to handle.
+NI is similar to other units in Europe, such as Germany’s GSG-9, French GIGN, British SCO19, Irish ERU.
 Their structure and training are also related to the FBI HRT in the United States.

 Standard operating procedures

-Despite they are regular domestic police unit, NI has been involved in some jobs abroad.
+Even though they are regular domestic police units, NI has been involved in some jobs abroad.
 In 2006, NI officers were deployed to Lebanon to help evacuate Swedish citizens during the war between Hezbollah and Israel.
-NI officers have also been deployed with Special Team Six in Kosovo to EULEX mission.
+NI officers have also been deployed with Special Team Six in Kosovo to the EULEX mission.

 Nationella Insatsstyrkan operators work full-time in the force.
-They used to work two weeks and then have two weeks of regular police work, but as the need for them increased they changed it to full-time to cope with the demand and the need for more training.
+They used to work two weeks and then have two weeks of regular police work, but as the need increased, they changed it to full-time to cope with the demand and the need for more training.
 NI has around 50 members divided into 8 groups:

 - 2 assault groups (Alpha, Beta)

 - 2 support groups (Charlie, Delta)